 EFFECT: Magi counts nine cards facedown -- they have blue backs except for one that has a light brown back.
 The brown backed card is seen to have a picture of THE MAGIC EYE (a lot like the pyramid on the back of a One dollar bill).
 The faces of the other eight cards are seen to be two sets of Three's -- two of each suit.
 One set of threes is placed on the table in a facedown row, then mixed so the spectator does not know which suit is which.
 The other threes are left faceup, and one at a time, each faceup three is paired with the Magic Eye card and waved over the facedown cards.
 The spectator then uses ESP (via the power of the Magic Eye card) to divine which of the facedown cards matches each of the faceup Threes.
 After matching all four pairs, they are shown, and indeed they match.
 The surprising magical climax comes when the eight Threes are turned face-up and now they have changed into Letters, spelling E-S-P and M-A-G-I-C.

-It is new-old dealer stock, so in unused condition, complete with instructions, cards, Q-card, wallet, outer vinyl package sleeve -- exactly as issued 35+ years ago.
+It is new-old dealer stock, so in unused condition, complete with instructions, cards, Q-card, wallet, outer vinyl package sleeve -- exactly as issued 40 years ago.
+Vinyl packaging sleeve has some price sticker residue, and some light red stain (ink, I think).

 Back to previous page